-Adding and Dropping Classes

-Students must add or drop a course prior to the 15th instructional day of a semester.
-Dropping a course after the 15th instructional day and taking another course for no credit or a release period can result in a severe drop in class rank.
+Adding and Dropping Classes Students must add or drop a course prior to the 15th instructional day of a semester.

 Schedule Change Policy

 The student's parent, counselor, and the DHS principal or instructional principal must approve all changes.
 A course can be changed ONLY IF: